AbstractSDK/abstract/framework/docs/src/9_glossary.md

 A unique publishing domain for Abstract modules, associated with an Abstract Account.
 It's used to uniquely identify and monetize modules.

-## Proxy Contract

-A contract within an Abstract Account that handles interactions with external contracts and services.

 ## Raw Queries

 Simple database key-value lookups without the computational aspect of smart queries.